FlowWest/habistat/README.md

 Use the **[Interactive Map](https://flowwest.shinyapps.io/habistat)** published at [flowwest.shinyapps.io/habistat](https://flowwest.shinyapps.io/habistat) to explore results by reach, mainstem, and watershed.

+***Tools, methods, results, and documentation are currently incomplete and under active development.***

+## Getting Started with the R Package

 You can install the development version of habistat from [GitHub](https://github.com/) with:

 ``` r